xcomagent95/pygeoapi-mongodb-jobmanager/README.md

     }
  ```

+ The pygeoapi should now employ the MongoDB jobmanager.
+Jobs are stored in the job_manager_pygeoapi database in the jobs collection.

  ## Testing
  This repository also contains a locust test file which can be used to load test an instance of the pygeoapi via [Locust](https://docs.locust.io/en/stable/).